G-Node/nix/docs/storing_data.md

 * ```nix::DataType::String```: std::string value.
 * ```nix::DataType::Opaque```: data type for binary data.

-The data type of an *DataArray* must be specified at creation time and cannot be changed.
-In many cases the *NIX* library will try to handle data types transparently and cast data to the data type specified for the *DataArray* in which it is supposed to be stored.
+The data type of a *DataArray* must be specified at creation time and cannot be changed.
+In many cases, the *NIX* library will try to handle data types transparently and cast data to the data type specified for the *DataArray* in which it is supposed to be stored.